-If you have chosen Banff for your honeymoon you have made a good choice.
-Without sand and warm beaches, it may not seem like the honeymoon destination you have pictured, but there are so many amazing mountains, lakes, and endless nature here you won’t regret it here.
+If you have chosen Banff for your honeymoon, you have made a very good choice.
+It may not seem like the honeymoon destination you have pictured without white sand and warm beaches, but there are so many impressive mountains, lakes, and endless nature here you won’t regret a Banff honeymoon.
+We’re confident you’ll look back at your Banff honeymoon as one of your fondest memories.

-That depends on if you want a winter honeymoon or a summer honeymoon.
-If you are seeking a honeymoon filled with fluffy snow and frosted mountains you should honeymoon in Banff between December and February – though you’ll want to dress warmly.
+That depends on if you want a winter Banff honeymoon or a summer Banff honeymoon.
+If you seek a honeymoon filled with fluffy snow and frosted mountains, you should honeymoon in Banff between December and February – though you’ll want to dress warmly.

-If you are seeking a summer in the mountains kind of honeymoon plan on traveling to Banff between late June and September.
+Most people don’t want a winter honeymoon, and if this is you and you want a summer in the mountains kind of honeymoon, plan to travel to Banff between mid-June and September.
 For a honeymoon in the fall, with golden larch leaves all around you, the last two weeks of September will be your best bet for getting those fall vibes.

 Banff Springs Hotel